What is astrology?

 Contrary to popular belief that astrologers were mere pseudo-scientists, most astrologers from ancient times were highly respected and learned personages.
 They were no-nonsense scientists and mathematicians.

-In ancient times, our ancestors were so much more in tune with nature.
-They counted on the sun, moon and the stars to guide and inspire them in their day-to-day living.
 The older civilizations, perhaps in an effort to more fully understand the movements of heavenly bodies, created anthropomorphic gods and goddesses of the sky.

 These gods and goddesses and their temperaments depict the forces set to motion by the different positions and movements of the heavenly bodies.
 Our ancestors believed that these celestial deities impose their will on man's life and earth.
 The ancient people also believed that they guide man's life, nature and the earth.
 This wisdom showed that man's life and destiny were intertwined with the workings of the universe and is a smaller expression of the entire cosmos, the microcosm-macrocosm principle.